Semi-supervised Deep Multi-view Stereo: Implementation Details

 \subsubsection{DTU Benchmark}

-Official MATLAB code\footnote{\url{http://roboimagedata.compute.dtu.dk/?page_id=36}} is used for quantitative evaluation on the DTU test set. \emph{Accuracy}, \emph{Completeness} and \emph{Overall} are used as evaluation measures:
+Official MATLAB code is used for quantitative evaluation on the DTU test set. \emph{Accuracy}, \emph{Completeness} and \emph{Overall} are used as evaluation measures:

-\begin{itemize} \item \emph{Accuracy} is measured as the distance from the MVS reconstructed results to the ground truth point clouds, encapsulating the quality of the reconstructed MVS points; \item \emph{Completeness} is measured as the distance from the reference ground truthto the reconstructed results, encapsulating how much of the surface is captured by the MVS reconstruction. \item \emph{Overall} is the average of \emph{Accuracy} and \emph{Completeness}, which is futher used for an overall assessment of the reconstruction quality. \end{itemize}
+\begin{itemize} \item \emph{Accuracy} is measured as the distance from the MVS reconstructed results to the ground truth point clouds, encapsulating the quality of the reconstructed MVS points; \item \emph{Completeness} is measured as the distance from the reference ground truth to the reconstructed results, encapsulating how much of the surface is captured by the MVS reconstruction. \item \emph{Overall} is the average of \emph{Accuracy} and \emph{Completeness}, which is further used for an overall assessment of the reconstruction quality. \end{itemize}